June 28, 2014

 Gay Rodeo.
 To learn more about them, visit

 They're funny, and they're fun.
-You don't want to
+If you missed them

 to show off their talents, as well as supporting the